-On May 30, 2014, the Company entered into, and on September 18, 2014, the TSXV approved (the "Approval Date") an option agreement (the "Option Agreement") with Elgin Mining Inc. and Bonito Capital Corp. (collectively "Elgin"), to acquire an 80% undivided interest in the Ulu Property.
+On May 30, 2014, the Company entered into, and on September 18, 2014, the TSXV approved (the "Approval Date") an option agreement (the "Option Agreement") with Elgin Mining Inc. and Bonito Capital Corp. (collectively "Elgin"), to acquire an 80% undivided interest in the Ulu Property ("Ulu").
 The Ulu Property is located contiguous to the Hood River Property in the High Lake greenstone belt.
 Ulu is a renewable 21 year property lease covering roughly 947 hectares.
 The current lease expires on November 18, 2017.
-There is a 5% NSR on the Ulu Property payable to BHP Billiton on all gold production from the Property in excess of 675,000 ounces and BHP Billiton retains the diamond rights to the Ulu.
+There is a 5% NSR on Ulu payable to BHP Billiton on all gold production from Ulu in excess of 675,000 ounces and BHP Billiton retains the Ulu diamond rights.

-Pursuant to the Option Agreement, in order to earn a 70% interest in Ulu, the Company is required to make payments totalling \$500,000, of which \$125,000 is a firm commitment, to Elgin over four years in accordance to the following schedule:
+Pursuant to the Option Agreement, in order to earn a 70% interest in Ulu, the Company is required to issue to Elgin a total of 20,000,000 common shares of the Company (the "Shares") and make payments totalling \$500,000, of which \$125,000 is a firm commitment, to Elgin over four years in accordance to the following schedule: